-Lower gastrointestinal bleeding (LGIB) is defined as that occurring distal to the ligament of Treitz (i.e. from the jejunum, ileum, colon, rectum or anus) and presenting as either haematochezia (bright red blood/clots or burgundy stools) or melaena.
+Lower gastrointestinal bleeding (LGIB) is defined as that occurring distal to the ligament of Treitz (i.e. from the jejunum, ileum, colon, rectum or anus) and presenting as either hematochezia (bright red blood/clots or burgundy stools) or melena.

-The incidence of LGIB is only one-fifth that of the upper gastrointestinal tract and is estimated to be ~24 per 100,000 adults per year.
+The incidence of lower gastrointestinal bleeding is only one-fifth that of the upper gastrointestinal tract and is estimated to be ~24 per 100,000 adults per year.
 Male and older patients tend to suffer from more severe LGIB 3.

-Acute bleeding is defined as bleeding of <3 days duration resulting in instability of vital signs, anaemia and/or the need for blood transfusion 3.
+Acute bleeding is defined as bleeding of <3 days' duration, resulting in instability of vital signs, anemia, and/or the need for blood transfusion 3.

-Chronic bleeding is defined as slow blood loss over a period of several days or longer, presenting with symptoms of occult faecal blood, intermittent melaena or scant hematochezia 3.
+Chronic bleeding is defined as slow blood loss over a period of several days or longer, presenting with symptoms of occult fecal blood, intermittent melena or scant hematochezia 3.

-LGIB usually is chronic and the bleeding ceases spontaneously (80%) 3.
+Lower gastrointestinal bleeding is usually chronic and the bleeding usually ceases spontaneously (80%) 3.

-Although LGIB can occur at any age, specific disease processes are distinctive for different age groups and familiarity with this can help tailor the diagnostic workup 2,6:
+Although lower GI bleeding can occur at any age, specific disease processes are distinctive for different age groups and familiarity with this can help tailor the diagnostic workup 2,6:

 - adolescents and young adults